 The teacher will then see their response and will be able to respond with feedback.
 Your child can go back and edit or read their response from their teacher.

-Dojo points will still be awarded to all pupils who return work and share their learning on Seesaw.
-Dojo points = prizes!
-All pupils have had their dojo logins sent home so you can regularly check how many your child is receiving daily and ask them about these.
+House points will still be awarded to all pupils who return work and share their learning on Seesaw.
+House points = prizes!

 Here is the teacher's view when work is set.
 All pupils are listed below so teachers can easily view who has attempted the work and who has not that session.